Danarca/HFM/README.md

 	Added Balkanisation of Germany and possible reformation

 	A number of countries can reclaim lost lands after getting dismantled, and can gain cores on them after reconquering them all back
-	-These are; Britain (special case, can reconquer colonies but doesnt get cores on them), Russia, France, South America (with more stuff mod), Iberia (again with more stuff) and Scandinavia
+	-These are; Britain (special case, can reconquer colonies but doesnt get cores on them), Russia, France, South America, Iberia and Scandinavia

+	South America can gradually accept South American cultures

+	Population grows more slowly, and is more vulnearable in wars.
+Wage war with care!

+	New main theme, bonus points if you know what it is!

 Roadmap: